shaft49/ensembl-assembly-mapping/python/README.md

     -f FILE_NAME, --file_name FILE_NAME
                             Dumps Json data in the given given file, default file_name is data.json -str STRAND, --strand STRAND
-                            -1, 1 or empty, default value is empty.
+                            Value of strand, Default value is 1.
 # Example:

 You can copy paste the below line in the terminal to see the output.